QuentinRa/blog.quentinra.dev/info/networking/protocols/index.md

 <div class="row row-cols-md-2 mt-3"><div class="border-end border-dark">

 ### 🔓 ftp - 21 (tcp)

+➡️&nbsp; There is a secure version called FTPS (port 990).

 No encryption neither for the credentials nor the data exchanged.